 Consequently, he filed a lawsuit against Chevron Phillips Chemical, the sales company for the asbestos, as well as Union Carbide Corporation, the manufacturers of the asbestos used at the oil rigs and in the fields.

-During trial, attorneys representing Union Carbide denied that the companies products had anything to do with Brown’s illness.
+During the trial, attorneys representing Union Carbide denied that the companies products had anything to do with Brown’s illness.
 Instead, they tried to pin the man’s disease on being obese, claiming that his weight caused his breathing problems, despite the fact that a physician diagnosed Brown with a disease caused by direct asbestos exposure.
 The defense also claimed that it was Brown’s fault that he didn’t understand the warnings on the company’s packages because he couldn’t “read or write.”

 The jury disagreed.